pymupdf/PyMuPDF/docs/rect.rst

    .. method:: intersect(r)

       The intersection (common rectangular area, largest rectangle contained in both) of the current rectangle and *r* is calculated and **replaces the current** rectangle.
 If either rectangle is empty, the result is also empty.
 If *r* is infinite, this is a no-operation.
-If the rectangles are (mathematically) disjoint, then the result is invalid.
-If the result is valid but empty, then the rectangles touch each other in a corner or (part of) one side.
+If the rectangles are (mathematically) disjoint sets, then the result is invalid.
+If the result is valid but empty, then the rectangles touch each other in a corner or (part of) a side.

       :arg r: Second rectangle
       :type r: :ref:`Rect`